 6. Professional insurance and consumer mediation

-Join an accredited mediator,
+Register with an accredited mediator,